Museum of Tolerance Jerusalem (MOTJ) – history of a controversial project

 Bracha Chyutin, Michael Chyutin, Jacques Dahan, Ariel Noyman

-The Museum of Tolerance Jerusalem (also known as MOTJ), whose architectural design has been developed by Israeli practice Chyutin Architects, is an interesting example of a contemporary building located into a site characterized by different architectural styles.
+The Museum of Tolerance Jerusalem (also known as MOTJ), whose architectural design has been developed by Israeli practice Chyutin Architects, is an interesting example of a contemporary building located on a site characterized by different architectural styles.
 Yet, it is also a controversial project both from a cultural and a political point of view.

 A controversial project